Professed Viatorians all begin as religious brothers.

 Viatorian priests are distinguished just by their priestly ordination.
-This means they serve the people of God through Sacramental ministry in addition to the mission and ministry of Viatorian brothers.
+This means they serve the people of God through Sacramental ministry and certain ecclesiological offices, in addition to the mission and ministry they share in common with Viatorian brothers.

 Many Viatorians live their entire religious life as brothers and do not seek ordination.

-Viatorians wear both formal dress with collar as well as plain clothes, and of course, priests wear vestments when celebrating Sacraments.
+Viatorians wear both formal dress with collar as well as plain clothes, and of course, priests and deacons wear vestments when celebrating Sacraments.

 Viatorians often wear their formal dress for special occasions and official Sacramental or pastoral work; however, Viatorians often go to work in business casual clothing and attend social gatherings in everyday clothing.